Home

 Martha J. (Knight) Jennings

-(1840-1898)
+(1840-1898) and

-Two years after marriage, John enlisted to serve in the Civil War with Company E of the 133rd PA Volunteer Infantry.
+Two years after marriage, John enlisted to serve in the Civil War with Company E of the 133rd Pennsylvania Volunteer Infantry.
 In August 1862, at Fairfax Seminary, VA, while at work in the hot sun building a breastwork, his eyes became inflamed, impairing his vision.
 The next month, while marching at Snickers Gap, near Bluemont, VA, he was struck on the left side with the butt of a musket, fracturing his ribs and bruising his heart muscle.

 John was "put on an ambulance and hauled about from place to place," including the Mt.
 Pleasant Hospital and Columbian College Hospital in Washington, DC.
 A tent-mate observed that "he looked bad and had to walke with a cain."
 Another said he "never was on duty with the company after that."
 He was discharged on May 26, 1863 at Harrisburg, PA, and returned home.